5 Keys for Sales Leaders to Hit 2016 Sales Goal

 Sales enablement is about making sure that reps are ready and equipped to respond to customers and prospects at any stage of the sales cycle.

-A common misperception is that sales enablement is sales training.
-Sales enablement is not sales training.
-Training is typically event based (such as a new product launch, new hire training, or the launch of a new CRM or ATS system).
-Sales enablement is a needs based process that focuses on providing access to valuable tools and information that will help them close deals anywhere and in real time.
+Sales enablement is a needs based process that focuses on providing your sales reps with quick and easy access to valuable tools and information that will help them close deals anywhere and in real time.
 Think about it, sales reps are getting bombarded with objections, curve ball questions from clients and prospects, random requests for data, metrics, case studies and much more.
+Yet most sales managers don't have the time to provide them with the support they need.
 If the sales rep is not able to effectively respond in the heat of the moment, the rep at best will have a delayed sales cycle but more likely a lost opportunity.
-This is one of the reasons why I built Quota King, to empower sales reps with the call planning tools right from within their CRM.
-They don’t have to go to some internal portal or shared drive to dig up the relevant information.
-That doesn’t offer the sales rep any value.
+If you're stretched thin as a sales leader than it may be time to hire a sales enablement manager or a hire a full time sales coach.

 Sales Forecasting and Predictable Revenue